- Creative Industries

 Dr Gail Crimmins initially trained as an actor and director and worked as an actor, director and casting director in theatre, television and film in the UK from 1993–1999.
 She began her academic career in 2000 initially teaching drama within higher education institutions and drama schools/conservatories.
 Within a few years of higher education teaching Gail became a Senior Lecturer in Education (specialising in Drama Education).

 Gail is currently engaged as a lecturer in Communication.
-Within her role Gail coordinates and teaches into CMN103: Introduction to the Creative Industries and CMN102: Creativity and Communication.
-In addition, Gail co-coordinates and teaches into COR109, a foundational first year course that is mandatory for all first year students studying at USC.
+Within her role Gail coordinates and teaches into CMN103: Introduction to the Creative Industries; and CMN102: Creativity and Communication.
+Gail is also the First Year Experience Lead for the School of Communication and Creative Industries

-Gail is a member of the Arts Research in Creative Humanities research cluster at USC.
-She is also an active researcher whose research predominantly focuses on narrative inquiry, collective memoir, and arts-informed methods of inquiry and communication.
+Gail is a member of the Arts Research in Creative Humanities research cluster at USC and is an active and highly published researcher within the areas of gender, education, and arts-informed research.

-- Australian Association for Research in Education (ARRE)
+- Australian Association for Research in Education (AARE)

 - Senior Fellow, Higher Education Academy, UK

 - Citation Award, 2017, Commonwealth Office for Learning and Teaching (OLT).
 Awarded to Gail as part of the COR109 team in recognition for a collaborative transdisciplinary team culture, which facilitates an exemplary supportive tertiary education experience for first year students through scholarly and informed curricula and resources.

 - Higher Education Academy (HEA) Fellowship, 2016, in recognition and reward of teaching excellence